 - This dairy free french toast is a straightforward recipe to follow for such a fancy outcome.
 And as a baker’s hint, if you have two pans on the go at the same time, your cook time will be cut down!

-- This recipe is super easy to double if you have more people coming for breakfast.
+- This eggless french toast is super easy to double if you have more people coming for breakfast.
 It’s pretty hard to mess up the batter as you just throw everything in a shallow bowl and mix.
 Then dip the bread in and let it soak for a few minutes.
 Easy Peasy.

 - The cinnamon roll pecan topping is totally optional.
-But it takes this recipe to the next level.
+But it takes this gluten free french toast recipe to the next level.
 This topping is what puts the cinnamon roll in cinnamon roll french toast.
 So you probably shouldn’t skip it.
 This topping is sweet, creamy and loaded with the delicious flavour of cinnamon.
 It is to die for.

-This cinnamon roll french toast usually happens on the weekend.
+This dairy free french toast usually happens on the weekend.
 It starts the weekend with a little self-meditation in the kitchen.
 It slows down the craziness of the week and starts my Saturday or Sunday off right.
 So treat yourself with a little extra cinnamon and a little extra sugar this weekend, you deserve it.

 french toast batter